-This past weekend, while I was finishing up my new book, I had a Community seasons 1-3 marathon playing in the background (some of the best writing on TV, bar none).
+This past weekend, while finishing my new book, I had a Community seasons 1-3 marathon playing in the background (some of the best writing on TV, bar none).

-There are so many great lines from the show, but one scene had me in tears of laughter, followed by some really deep thought on the choices we make in life (don’t worry, I’ll explain).
+One scene in particular left me in tears of laughter, followed by some really deep thought on the choices we make in life.

 In this episode, Greendale (the community college the protagonists attend) is competing with a neighboring community college to be the first community college to simulate a moon landing.

 After a series of ridiculous events, the main characters end up stuck inside a Kentucky Fried Chicken RV Moon Landing Simulator (I said it was ridiculous).
 The only way to get out of the simulator is to successfully fake land on the moon.